elmarvr/astro-portfolio/src/content/journey/turff.en.md

 date: 2021/01/01
 ---

 Hired at Turff as a front-end developer.
-[Turff](https://turff.nl) is a small student company that makes tablets for refrigerators to keep track of the number of beers that have been consumed.
+[Turff](https://turff.nl) is a startup that makes tablets with software to keep track of the number of beers consumed.